tylertreat/tagify/README.md

 		//if set to a number, only maxTagLimit amount of tags will be allowed.
 		maxTagLimit: null,

+		//used as placeholder text for the tagify input if the max tag limit is reached
+		maxTagLimitMsg: 'Max tag limit reached.',

 		//a title attribute for the preview icon
 		previewTitle: 'Click to view the tag values as a string.
 Useful for copy / paste into other tagify inputs.'
 	};